oobecomau/desktop.gov.au/docs/patterns/azure-virtual-desktop.md

 Active Directory Domain | [Domain Name] | A new or current AD DS domain will be leveraged for the AVD solution.
 Active Directory Domain Functional Level (Hybrid Only) | Windows Server 2016 functional level | Latest support AD Functional level and supported by the AVD service.
 Single Sign On | Optional – AD FS is required and supported with Web Client and Windows Client only. | Active Directory Federation Services (AD FS) is required to [support Single Sign On](https://docs.microsoft.com/en-us/azure/virtual-desktop/configure-adfs-sso) (SSO) from the RD Gateway logon point through to the AVD desktop.
-AD Organisation Units | `OU=[Agency] Workstations,OU=Windows 10 Virtual,DC=[Domain], DC=GOV, DC=AU` | AVD session host computer accounts will reside within a dedicated Windows 10 virtual desktop OU.
+AD Organisation Units | `OU=[Organisation] Workstations,OU=Windows 10 Virtual,DC=[Domain], DC=GOV, DC=AU` | AVD session host computer accounts will reside within a dedicated Windows 10 virtual desktop OU.
-DNS Type | **Hybrid**: AD DS integrated DNS infrastructure<br><br>**Cloud Native**: AD DS / AAD DS integrated DNS infrastructure | The agency will utilise AD DS integrated DNS infrastructure for name resolution.
+DNS Type | **Hybrid**: AD DS integrated DNS infrastructure<br><br>**Cloud Native**: AD DS / AAD DS integrated DNS infrastructure | The organisation will utilise AD DS integrated DNS infrastructure for name resolution.
 Communication for hybrid will occur inside the Azure VPN.
 Communication for Cloud native will be configured within Azure subnets.
 NTLM Requirements (Hybrid Only) | Add AVD hostnames to security groups | For hybrid environment, the AVD session host names will be added to group policy which is applied to the domain controllers: <br><br>* Network security: Restrict NTLM: Add remote server exceptions for NTLM authentication: `<avd hostnames>`<br>* Network security: Restrict NTLM: Add server exceptions in this domain: `<avd hostnames>`

 The following figure outlines a suggested AD DS OU Structure with proposed OUs to accommodate the Virtual Desktop and hybrid joined devices.